Lingxi-Li/lock_free/doc/lf/memory.md

    Robust counterparts are provided that avoid the pitfalls.
 3. The syntax of built-in utilities is somewhat exotic and eye-piercing.
    Counterparts are provided to offer a uniform conventional function call syntax.
+4. Using custom allocators is rare in practice.
+   Writing allocator-aware data structures may not be worth the trouble.
+   Sticking to the standard allocator may be a hassle too, for you have to either drag a stateless allocator object along, or create a new one every time you need the functionality.
+   Free functions are apt here.

 [1]:https://stackoverflow.com/q/49546754/1348273
 [2]:http://en.cppreference.com/w/cpp/memory/new/operator_new